gpm-robotics/Android-WebCam/README.md

 * Can take full-resolution photo captures and upload to a remote webserver.

 ## Requirements
 * Crap old Android phone.
+Android 4 or lower.
 * Internet access.
 * Webserver with PHP or whatever.